ragdata-archive/multil.ink/idea.md

 * Extending Payment Time (1mo, 3mo, 6mo, 1yr) **[Done]**

-add https if not there when editing profile

 change email/password for users (and on admin dash? [just email tho])

 add a self delete option?